How Are Speed Limits Determined?

 The science behind finding the safest driving speed

 It seems like everywhere you drive, the speed limit is a different number.
-Whether it’s blazing down the highway at 70 mph, cruising down a country road at 55 mph, or crawling through a small town at 25 mph, speed limits vary greatly all over the country — and the world.
+Whether you’re blazing down the highway at 70 mph, cruising down a country road at 55 mph, or crawling through a small town at 25 mph, speed limits vary greatly all over the country — and the world.

-Thus, it takes into account the actual driving habits of people.
-Gathering a significant amount of driving data on the area, experts will chart average speeds to find a point at or below which 85% of people actually drive.
+After gathering a significant amount of driving data on an area, experts will chart average speeds to find a point at or below what 85 percent of people are driving.
 That becomes the maximum safe-driving speed in that location.
 It’s the method that, for instance, the Texas DOT uses.

-However, that’s the engineering approach.
-According to the Federal Highway Administration, there are other methods used in some areas and other parts of the world.

-The optimization approach attempts to minimize the total cost and impact of transportation on a society — taking travel time, traffic noise, pollution, and many other things into account to find an ideal speed.
-Another approach focuses on setting speed limits at which, if the car were to wreck, the human body would be able to withstand the force of the impact.
+The optimization approach aims to minimize the total cost and impact of transportation on a society — taking travel time, traffic noise, pollution, and many other things into account to find an ideal speed.
+Another approach focuses on setting speed limits at which, if the car were to wreck, the human body would be able to survive the force of the impact.

-Some areas have been given the jurisdiction to decide on the actual speed limit as long as it’s within a given range — say between 25 – 50 mph.
-This freedom allows local municipalities to perform surveys on the driving routes to pick a specific speed that considers road characteristics, visibility, collision records, pedestrian traffic, and average driver speeds.
+Some regions around the world are given the jurisdiction to decide on the precise speed limit of its streets as long as they’re within a given range — say between 25-45 mph on residential streets.
+This freedom allows local municipalities to perform surveys on common travel routes to pick a specific speed that considers road characteristics, visibility, collision records, pedestrian traffic, and average driver speeds.

-Regardless of how the speed limit is determined, the number that is decided upon is the law and should be followed as such.
+Regardless of how the speed limit is determined, the chosen rate is the law and should be followed as such.
 A lot of work has been put into deciding upon a speed that is reasonable, realistic, and safe — even if you’d prefer it were a much higher number.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.